Recommended Delivery Date: 3 days before your event. If your event is Saturday suggested delivery date is Wednesday.

 - Roses feature one bloom per stem.

-- Garden Rose Yellow Candlelight is a gorgeous, golden yellow bloom with buttery undertones.
+- Garden Rose Sunset Blend has a lavish orange center that transcends outward and blurs into warm coral pink.
 The amount and intensity of the tone depends on Mother Nature.

-- Garden Rose Yellow Candlelight is considered to be a garden rose because of the high petal count, distinct petal shape, and garden rose scent.
+- Garden Rose Sunset Blend is considered to be a garden rose because of the high petal count, distinct petal shape, and garden rose scent.

 - Expected vase life is an average of 5 to 8 days with proper care and handling.